SgtMalicious/ScreenOS-Utilities/README.md

 Python utility scripts for working with a Juniper NetScreen ScreenOS configuration file offline.

-* screenos_validation - generates reports for network duplications, address group and book entry duplication, unused address group and book entries, and address book entries for hostnames that do not resolve
+* screenos_validation - generates reports for network duplications, address group and book entry duplication, unused address group and book entries, unused service entries, and address book entries for hostnames that do not resolve
 * policy_view - print policies offline from a configuration file similar to the cli

 ## Requirements